August 23, 2022

 What does it mean to shock your dental unit waterlines?

 Shocking is the process of using a strong disinfectant in your dental unit waterlines (not to be confused with evacuation lines) to clean out bacteria and biofilm that has built up over time.
-Just like a professional dental treatment provides a cleaning that even the fanciest electric toothbrush cannot replicate, shocking removes what daily treatment cannot.
+Just like a professional dental treatment provides a cleaning that even the fanciest electric toothbrush cannot replicate, shocking removes what daily treatments cannot.
 The shock solution runs through the lines, removing biofilm and allowing daily (or continuous) low-level antimicrobial products (like BluTab or BluTube ) to work as intended.

 What’s the difference between shocking and other dental unit waterline treatment methods?